 In 2014 Parent Gym was awarded the national CANParent Quality Mark in recognition of the standard of the programme.
 This means that Parent Gym is a trusted provider of evidence-based, universal parenting classes.
 In the same year the Mind Gym was "highly commended" at the prestigious Business in the Community Awards for its contribution to building stronger communities through Parent Gym.

-In 2017 Parent Gym expanded its delivery area, with programmes running in Leeds, Bradford, and the Greater Manchester area.
-Over 200 programmes were run in 2017, supporting approximately 2000 families.
-Hear some of the participating school’s stories here.
+By the end of 2017 Parent Gym was running more than 200 programmes in London, Leeds, Bradford, Manchester, Brighton and Hove, supporting approximately 2000 families.
+Hear some of the participating schools’ stories here.